4GeeksAcademy/python-functions-programming-exercises/exercises/10-Array-Methods/README.md

 + Every list comes with default functions that allow sorting - use it inside your function!

 + Stuck on sorting?
-Read W3 Schools page on sorting lists:
+Read the W3 Schools page on sorting lists:

 https://www.w3schools.com/python/ref_list_sort.asp